“Well-priced, well-placed and wonderfully weird: a budget hotel whose artist-created rooms are a gallery of quirky design”

 - Bicycles Available

 The art rooms are what makes this place special: each is totally unique.
 Hats off to the artists - most young, local and upcoming - who each spent months turning fairly nondescript cubes into weird and wonderful worlds-of-their-own, all in return for free lodging and a (small) percentage of the revenue.
-Every 3-5 years or so they get to reimagine the room to accord with their own artistic journey.
-We stayed 3 nights, moving room after each one, taking the opportunity to tour vacant rooms every morning.
-A free gallery tour, if you will.
+Every 3-5 years they get to reimagine the room in accord with their own artistic journey.

-Among our favourites were zebra-striped #101 (Three Women in Red) by Elvira Bach, with its 4-metre ceilings and a trio of salacious nudes in various states of undress; suites #105 (Dangerous Books) and #212 (INNOCENCE) for their separate sitting rooms; #211 (Berlin Society) with its caricatured portraits; French-bedded #202 with its vibrant collage of Samarkand-inspired patterns; #206 (Cabaret) as a tribute to 1920s Berlin; and #522, an installation about Marilyn Monroe.
-But it's all a matter of taste.
+Among our favourites were zebra-striped #101 (Three Women in Red) by Elvira Bach, with its 4-metre ceilings and trio of salacious nudes.
+We also liked #522, an installation about Marilyn Monroe.
 Trainspotters might like #305 (Next Station), transformed into an 'S-bahn lounge' complete with original '60s furniture.
 Even the smallest rooms are interesting: #313 is an invitation to A Collective Story - you are free to add your own history to the walls.
-So scroll through our photos to see what grabs you, or ask what is free using the message box on our enquiry form (ask for one overlooking the inner court or Luisenstrasse).

-Note that some of the cheaper double and single rooms share a shower and toilet in the hallway; and that rooms in the historical building are accessed by the philosopher's staircase only, while the new wing has an elevator.
+Note that some of the cheaper double and single rooms share a shower and toilet in the hallway.
+Rooms in the historical building are accessed by the philosopher's staircase only, while the new wing has an elevator.

 - Air conditioning